 HINT: Like the trigger level, the trigger position can be changed within the displayed time window by moving the white vertical line in the scope graph.
 Simply click on the line, keep the mouse button pressed and move the line to the desired position.

 The time window can also be changed using the blue + and - buttons at the right bottom of each graph.

 3. Current trigger setup

-The trigger conditions for Auto, Norm and Single data trigger are the same and work in the same way than described in Using trigger to start and stop recording.
+The trigger conditions for Auto, Norm, and Single data triggers are the same and work in the same way as described in Using a trigger to start and stop recording.